 For example, some DevOps teams like using Jira for test case management.
-And with a little creativity, a little customization, it can absolutely be configured to support test case management.
+And with a little creativity, a little customization, it can absolutely be configured to implement end-to-end test management.

 If your dev and test teams are extremely partial to Jira and would rather use it for test management, here are few tips that can help you customize Jira for managing testing.

 The challenges of customizing Jira for Test Case Management

 Jira is a powerful tool with various customization options.
 You can modify it for a huge variety of use cases.
 Test management is one of those use cases.

 Here I’ll discuss how to customize your Jira app for Test Management.

 Note: It is important to have admin rights and a backup copy of Jira before you start to customize it for test management so that you can test it sufficiently (or restart if needed).